MikroElektronika/mikrosdk_click_v2/clicks/vtohz3/README.md

 ## Example Description

-> This example demonstrates the use of the V to Hz 3 click board by calculating the estimated output frequency from the input voltage.
+> This example demonstrates the use of the V to Hz 3 Click board by calculating the estimated output frequency from the input voltage.

 **The demo application is composed of two sections :**